 All About STEM is always out and about.
 Here we bring you stories of what we’ve done and news items about things we’re planning.
 We’re adding new items regularly so come back to see what we’re up to.

-'An inspirational STEM event!'
-Fantastic news!
-Greenbank High School have won the first heat of the Liverpool City Region Make It Work Robotics Challenge for schools!
-On the 27th of November, schools from Sefton gathered at Hugh Baird College to take part in ...View our news
+“These robots are brilliant - WOW!"
+Amazing news!
+Ormiston Bolingbroke Academy have won the sixth heat of the Liverpool City Region Make It Work Robotics Challenge for schools!
+On the 20th of February, schools from Halton gathered at Cronton College to take part ...View our news